sirselim/WES_ShinyDiscover/README.md

 ![example screenshot](images/example_screenshot.png)

-Alongside the different tiers (first 4 tabs) there are 3 addtional tabs:
+Alongside the different tiers (first 4 tabs) there are 3 additional tabs:

   - **Mutation Assessor and Mutation Taster damaging:** A list of variants predicted as being potentially most damaging (Mutation Assessor High risk), including URL to variant information.
   - **Gene Ontology (GO) searching for a given gene/list of genes:** reports GO terms and links out to GO, UniProt and PubMed evidence (where present).